 We have already noted Hort's definition and supposed use of genealogy.
-However, scholars have so far isolated only a few parent-child sets among all 5,000 plus manuscripts.
+However, scholars have so far isolated only a few parent-child sets among all 3,000 plus continuous text manuscripts.
 How then did Hort go about plotting the genealogical descent of the extant MSS?
 M.M.
-Parvis answers: "Westcott and Hort never applied the genealogical method to the NT MSS, . . . " Colwell agrees.
+Parvis answered: "Westcott and Hort never applied the genealogical method to the NT MSS..."
+Colwell agreed.

 That Westcott and Hort did not apply this method to the manuscripts of the New Testament is obvious.
 Where are the charts which start with the majority of late manuscripts and climb back through diminishing generations of ancestors to the Neutral and Western texts?
 The answer is that they are nowhere.
 Look again at the first diagram, and you will see that a, b, c, etc. are not actual manuscripts of the New Testament, but hypothetical manuscripts.
 The demonstrations or illustrations of the genealogical method as applied to New Testament manuscripts by the followers of Hort, the "Horticuli" as Lake called them, likewise use hypothetical manuscripts, not actual codices.
 Note, for example, the diagrams and discussions in Kenyon's most popular work on textual criticism, including the most recent edition.
-All the manuscripts referred to are imaginary manuscripts, and the later of these charts was printed sixty years after Hort.
+All the manuscripts referred to are imaginary manuscripts, and the later of these charts was printed sixty years after Hort.3

-How then could Hort speak of only "occasional ambiguities in the evidence for the genealogical relations", or say: "So far as genealogical relations are discovered with perfect certainty, the textual results which follow from them are perfectly certain, too, being directly involved in historical facts; and any apparent presumptions against them suggested by other methods are mere guesses against knowledge" when he had not demonstrated the existence of any such relations, much less with "perfect certainty"?
+How then could Hort speak of only "occasional ambiguities in the evidence for the genealogical relations", 4 or say: "So far as genealogical relations are discovered with perfect certainty, the textual results which follow from them are perfectly certain, too, being directly involved in historical facts; and any apparent presumptions against them suggested by other methods are mere